 Ser o no ser?
 To be or not to be?

-Well, prepare for some serious learning—we’re about to get philosophical with Spanish.
+So get ready for some serious learning—we’re about to get philosophical with Spanish!

 6 Great Reads for Learning Advanced Spanish and Contemplating Life’s Big Questions